P90X Before and After

 After all the P90X and a round of Insanity, it was a little annoying that there were still 9 pounds left of my 55 pound goal.
 And I look back to the days where I missed doing a workout or days I didn't eat quite correctly and know why.
 My reality was my reality - and I also learned about making workouts a priority, instead of just fitting them in.
 I have more tone, strength and definition I ever had before, AND fit back into all those prepregnancy clothes long before I was near to the prepregnancy weight, so the scale isn't as important an indicator as it once was.
 I am looking forward to Brazil Butt Lift and P90X2 in 2012, although could see doing P90X again too.
 I have gone from 49% body fat to around 26%, and perhaps I'll find that I can do better than my pre-pregnancy weight of 135 (I am 5 foot 6).
 I used to think the BMI Index was too aggressive... now that I've seen what is possible, I'm not so sure.

-I actually started to get back into shape in Sep of 2010, but as you can see in the before P90X picture (Jan 2011), I was still carrying a lot of fat.
-At 185, my BMI was 26.5 which is still overweight and the pictures show that.
-Interestingly though, people who know me invariably say you're getting skinny or something disparaging.
-Not sure why, but its clear from the pictures and definitly how I feel that I'm getting in better shape as I continue in my fitness program.
+I actually started to get back into shape in Sep of 2010, but at the start (Jan 2011), I was still carrying a lot of fat.
+At 185, my BMI was 26.5 which is still overweight.
+Its clear from the pictures I have and definitely how I feel that I'm getting in better shape as I continue in my fitness program.
 By the end of P90X round 1 I was feeling good all around.
 I had dropped about 11 pounds and was able to jog for a solid 1/2 hour no problem.
 My waist had dropped from a 36 to 34, but, besides being a little more toned and down some pounds, my body shape hasn't transformed yet.
 So, on to round 2.
 In round 2 of P90X I only dropped about 2 pounds, but clearly I picked up a little more definition.
 Still carrying a reasonable amount of belly fat though.
 Well, I feel great and equally strong in all areas because P90X is so well rounded.
 However, I'm not where I want to be.
 So, its insanity time!!
 I'm just starting insanity and have a feeling that this is going to take the extra off the waist that I'm looking for.
 I have to say, the 1st workout was insane, so I'm hoping I have the stamina.
 I hate stopping in the middle of a workout because I'm tired, but that seems to be what's happening.
 My prediction is that I'll have lost the few remaining pounds I'm looking for, but I'll need 2 rounds to keep up with the insane pace.
 Wish me luck!

 Back to Anastasia's narrative...